 Library Services plan and budget

 Calgary's libraries are vibrant community hubs that not only provide access to resources and learning that Calgarians are seeking, but also foster connection, belonging, and empowerment.
 The Calgary Public Library Board is an independent City of Calgary Civic Partner that leverages The City’s investment of operating and capital grants and assets through volunteer support, partnerships, and donations.
-As a separate legal entity, costs for the Library's separate governance and corporate services (Human Resources, Information Technology, Financial Services, Security and Facility Management) are included in the Library's operating budget breakdown.
+As a separate legal entity, costs for the Library's separate governance and corporate services (Human Resources, Information Technology, Financial Services, Security and Facilities) are included in the Library's operating budget breakdown.

 - Calgarians and those residing in nearby Indigenous communities

 - Families and caregivers

 - Post-secondary institutions such as University of Calgary and Bow Valley College

 Value to Calgarians

 - empowers community by connecting Calgarians to experiences, inspiration, and ideas